danielkeyes/danielkeyes/README.md

 ## Fun facts:

 - I love dogs.
-- I am a vegetarion.
+- I am a vegetarian.
 - I have 75+ board games and counting
 - I have an identical twin